ABOUT US

 To share ideas, please email ideas@hntrbrk.com.

-One of our colleagues will screen your message and, where appropriate, direct it to the relevant member of our team.
+One of our colleagues will screen your message and, where appropriate, direct it to relevant teammates.
 While we do not often publish anonymous information due to our open-source strategy, we can keep your identity private and use the information to find sources whose provenance can be shared.
-If you send MNPI/insider info, our team may forward it to an organization that reports using inside sources.
+If you send MNPI/insider info, our team may forward it to news outlets that report using inside sources.

 For media inquiries, please email press@hntrbrk.com.